Testing and learning structured quantum Hamiltonians: Abstract

 \section{Abstract}

-We consider the problems of testing and learning an $n$-qubit Hamiltonian $H=\sum_x \lambda_x \sigma_x$ expressed in its Pauli basis, from queries to its evolution operator $U=e^{-iHt}$ with respect the normalized Frobenius norm.
-To this end, we prove the following results (with and without quantum memory) for Hamiltonians whose Pauli spectrum involves only $k$-local terms or has sparsity at most $s$: \begin{enumerate} \item \textbf{Local Hamiltonians}: We give a \emph{tolerant} testing protocol to decide if a Hamiltonian is $\eps_1$-close to $k$-local or $\eps_2$-far from $k$-local, with $O(1/(\eps_2-\eps_1)^{4})$ queries, thereby solving two open questions posed in a recent work by Bluhm, Caro and Oufkir~\cite{bluhm2024hamiltonianv1}.
-For learning a $k$-local Hamiltonian up to error $\eps$, we give a protocol with query complexity and total time evolution $\exp(O(k^2+k\log(1/\eps)))$.
-Our algorithm leverages the non-commutative Bohnenblust-Hille inequality in order to get a complexity independent of $n$. \item \textbf{Sparse Hamiltonians}: We give a protocol for testing whether a Hamiltonian is $\eps_1$-close to being $s$-sparse or $\eps_2$-far from being $s$-sparse, with $O(s^{6}/(\eps_2^2-\eps_1^2)^{6})$ queries.
-For learning up to error $\eps$, we show that $O(s^{4}/\eps^{8})$ queries suffices. \item \textbf{Learning without quantum memory}: The learning results stated above have no dependence on the system size $n$, but require $n$-qubit quantum memory.
-We give subroutines that allow us to reproduce all the above learning results without quantum memory; increasing the query complexity by a $(\log n)$-factor in the local case and an $n$-factor in the sparse case. \item \textbf{Testing without quantum memory}: We give a new subroutine called \emph{Pauli hashing}, which allows one to tolerantly test $s$-sparse Hamiltonians using $\tilde{O}(s^{14}/(\varepsilon_2^2-\varepsilon_1^2)^{18})$ query complexity.
+We consider the problems of testing and learning an $n$-qubit Hamiltonian $H=\sum_x \lambda_x \sigma_x$ expressed in its Pauli basis, from queries to its evolution operator $U=e^{-iHt}$.
+To this end, we prove the following results. \begin{enumerate} \item \textbf{Testing}: We give a \emph{tolerant} testing protocol to decide if a Hamiltonian is $\eps_1$-close to $k$-local or $\eps_2$-far from $k$-local in the $\ell_2$ norm of the coefficients, with $O(1/(\eps_2-\eps_1)^{4})$ queries, thereby solving two open questions posed in a recent work by Bluhm, Caro and Oufkir~\cite{bluhm2024hamiltonianv1}.
+We give a protocol for testing whether a Hamiltonian is $\eps_1$-close to being $s$-sparse or $\eps_2$-far from being $s$-sparse in the $\ell_2$ norm of the coefficients, with $O(s^{6}/(\eps_2^2-\eps_1^2)^{6})$ queries. \item \textbf{Learning}: We give a protocol to $\eps$-learn unstructured Hamiltonian in the $\ell_\infty$ norm of the coefficients with $O(1/\eps^4)$ queries.
+Combining this with the non-commutative Bohnenblust-Hille inequality, we obtain an algorithm for learning $k$-local Hamiltonians in $\ell_2$ norm of the coefficients that only uses $O(\exp(k^2+k\log(1/\eps)))$ queries.
+For Hamiltonians that are $s$-sparse in the Pauli basis, we can learn them in the $\ell_2$ norm with $O(s^2/\eps^4)$ queries. \item \textbf{Learning without quantum memory}: The learning results stated above have no dependence on the system size $n$, but require $n$-qubit quantum memory.
+We give subroutines that allow us to reproduce all the above learning results without quantum memory; squaring the query complexity and paying a $(\log n)$-factor in the local case and an $n$-factor in the sparse case. \item \textbf{Testing without quantum memory}: We give a new subroutine called \emph{Pauli hashing}, which allows one to tolerantly test $s$-sparse Hamiltonians in $\ell_2$ norm using $\tilde{O}(s^{14}/(\varepsilon_2^2-\varepsilon_1^2)^{18})$ query complexity.
 A key ingredient is showing that $s$-sparse Pauli channels can be tested in a tolerant fashion as being $\varepsilon_1$-close to being $s$-sparse or $\varepsilon_2$-far under the diamond norm, using $\tilde{O}(s^2/(\varepsilon_2-\varepsilon_1)^6)$ queries via Pauli hashing. \end{enumerate}

 In order to prove these results, we prove new structural theorems for local Hamiltonians, sparse Pauli channels and sparse Hamiltonians.
 We complement our learning algorithms with lower bounds that are polynomially weaker.
 Furthermore, our algorithms use short time evolutions and do not assume prior knowledge of the terms on which the Pauli spectrum is supported on, i.e., we do not require prior knowledge about the \emph{support} of the Hamiltonian terms.